jjpeleato/wp-starter-boilerplate/README.md

 	- The command starts the installation process when it finishes, you can see all the URLs to access.
 7. End.
 Happy developing.

-### Developing with NPM or Yarn, Gulp and Deployer
+### Developing with NPM or Yarn, Gulp.
+PHP_CodeSniffer and Deployer

 - Open your terminal and browse to the root location of your project.
 - If required.
 Run: `$lando npm install --save-dev` or `$lando yarn install --dev` then: `$lando gulp [action]`